Afghan voters defy attacks, delays to vote for president

 “Talks can only begin if the Taliban exercises restraint and allows people to vote,” said a diplomat overseeing the elections.

-More than 400 polling centers will remain closed because they are in areas under Taliban control.
+More than 400 polling centers remained closed because they are in areas under Taliban control.
 Hundreds more will be closed because of security concerns.

-Shamsuddin, a resident of Dehdadi district in northern Balkh province, said polling stations were not open due to overnight clashes between the Taliban and Afghan forces.
+Shamsuddin, a resident of Dehdadi district in the northern province of Balkh, said polling stations were not open due to overnight clashes between the Taliban and Afghan forces.

-The voting process is another source of concern.
-The country’s Independent Election Commission (IEC) has come under criticism for issuing contradictory and unclear statements over what processes will be in place to prevent fraud if biometric systems fail during the eight hours of voting.

 Shaharzad Akbar, head of the Afghanistan Independent Human Rights Commission, tweeted that the biometric identification process initially resulted in errors before she was able to vote in Kabul.